Outline of the exhibition Exhibition Period June 3 (Friday) - July 10 (Sunday), 2016

 ②Friday, June 17, 2016 14:00 to 15:00

-Location the museum 1F Hall
+Venue the museum 1F Hall

 Capacity 20 people each time ※In the case of a large number of applicants, lottery

-Participation fee Free (admission fee is required separately)
+Participation fee Free (Admission is required separately)

-Application deadline Each day must arrive by Friday, May 20, 2016
+Reservations by Must arrive on Friday, May 20, 2016

-"Technology and Mind" Seminar
+"Technique and Mind" Seminar

-"History and Works of Woodworking - From Fingers to Craft Artists -"
+"History and Works of Woodworking: From Fingers to Craft Artists-"

-Tutor Kenji Suda (woodworking artist)
+Instructor Kenji Suda (woodworking artist)

 Date and time Saturday, June 18, 2016 13:30 to 16:00